M. Mukundan: Awards and honours

 Mukundan received Kerala Sahitya Akademi Award for Novel in 1973 for Ee Lokam Athiloru Manushyan.
 This was followed by Sahitya Akademi Award in 1992 when Daivathinte Vikrithikal (God's Mischief) was selected for the award; the novel also received the N.V.
 Puraskaram.
 He received two honours in 1998, Chevalier des Arts et des Lettres of the Government of France and the Muttathu Varkey Award.
 He received the Vayalar Award in 2003, for Kesavante Vilapangal (Kesavan's Lamentations) and three years later, the English translation of Kesavan's Lamentations received the 2006 Crossword Book Award.
 The Government of Kerala awarded him their highest literary honour Ezhuthachan Puraskaram in 2018.
 He also received the Kerala Sahitya Akademi Fellowship the same year.
 He is also a recipient of M. P. Paul Award.
 In 2017, he received the T. K. Ramakrishnan Award, awarded as part of the Abu Dhabi Sakthi Awards, for his overall contribution.

 Mukundan received the JCB prize for literature in 2021 for his book Delhi: A Soliloquy.
 His novel Nritham Cheyyunna Kudakal received the Basheer Award in 2022.
+In 2023, he received the Thakazhi Award.
+His most recent novel Ningal won the Padmarajan Award in 2023.